dremio/iceberg-auth-manager/docs/configuration.md

 ### `rest.auth.oauth2.runtime.agent-name`

 The distinctive name of the OAuth2 agent.
-Defaults to `oauth2-agent`.
+Defaults to `iceberg-auth-manager`.
 This name is printed in all log messages and user prompts.

 ### `rest.auth.oauth2.runtime.session-cache-timeout`